 Can I park a trike in a pay and display bay?

 You can park a trike in a shared use bay and pay for parking using pay and display or PaybyPhone.
 Please ensure if using pay and display that you have somewhere secure to display the ticket so that it cannot easily fall off or be taken.

 Shared use bays give everybody from residents, visitors, tourists and businesses opportunities to park in the city.

-You should check that the pay and display ticket was visible from the outside of the vehicle and the expiry time of your pay and display ticket.
+- the pay and display ticket was visible from the outside of the vehicle and valid for the time and date used